 The insistent pull of wanderlust coupled with her deep adoration for animals paved Merebeth Veit’s way to becoming a pet transporter.
 Her dream job did not only quench her thirst for adventure but also reunited hundreds of pets with their loving owners.
-A life of a pet transporter is a jumble of heart-warming, thrilling, and quirky adventures that every pet owner must absolutely hear.
+Life of a pet transporter is a jumble of heart-warming, thrilling, and amazing adventures.

 Merebeth’s pet transport job started back in the 2000s.
 Financial crisis severely affected the real estate firm where she worked as an office manager for ten years.
 The economic downturn pushed her to look for a new job.